w3c/wcag3/guidelines/terms/interactive-element.md

 - Buttons,
 - Controls,
 - Input fields,
-- Elements that support dragging within them (for example, a slider or a field that supports dragging, but not the text that is dragged)
+- Elements that can be dragged, like the handle of a slider or items in a sortable list.
 :::

 :::note